 Sometimes, it’s fine to bring up an old and awkward situation.
 But only do this if you are certain that no one is still stinging from the awkwardness.
 Otherwise, you risk making the situation even more uncomfortable for someone who is just trying to move on.

 “Hey, Callie, remember when you spilled red wine all over your shirt at that fancy restaurant?”
-Such a phrase might sound funny to you, but Callie (or whoever) might feel a rush of awkwardness, being forced to recall an embarrassing moment they’d rather just forget.
+This might sound funny to you, but Callie (or whoever) might feel a rush of embarrassment, being forced to recall a moment they’d rather forget.

 Do: Act confident (even if you’re not)